 - a.
-Equity and equity related securities including convertible bonds and debentures and warrants carrying the right to obtain equity shares, units of Real Estate Investment Trust ('REIT')(Investment in REIT will be considered as investment in equity related instruments with effect from January 01, 2026) - b.
+Equity and equity related securities including convertible bonds and debentures and warrants carrying the right to obtain equity shares and units of Real Estate Investment Trust ('REIT') - b.
 Securities created and issued by the Central and State Governments and/or repos/reverse repos in such Government Securities as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills). - c.
 Debt obligations of domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee (including but not limited to Indian Government Bond, State Development Loans issued and serviced at the Public Debt Office, Bonds issued by Central & State Government PSU's which are guaranteed by Central or State Governments) - d.
 Corporate debt (of both public and private sector undertakings) including Nonconvertible debentures (including bonds) and non-convertible part of convertible securities. - e.
 Short Term Deposits of banks (both public and private sector) and development financial institutions to the extent permissible under SEBI Regulations; - f.
 Money market instruments permitted by SEBI/RBI, having maturities of up to one year but not limited to: - Certificate of Deposits (CDs). - Commercial Paper (CPs) - Tri-party Repo, Bills re-discounting, as may be permitted by SEBI from time to time. - Repo/ Reverse Repo of corporate debt securities - g.
 Securitised Debt, not including foreign securitised debt. - h.
 Investment in debt instruments having structured obligations / credit enhancements. - i.
 Units of Mutual Funds Schemes; - j.
 Units of overseas Mutual Funds schemes / ETFs(subject to withdrawal of SEBI restriction) . - k.
 ADRs, GDRs or other foreign securities. - l.
 Securities Lending & Borrowing as permitted by SEBI from time to time - m.
 Investment in units of Infrastructure Investment Trust ('InvIT'). - n.
 Any other domestic fixed income securities as permitted by SEBI / RBI from time to time. - o.
 Derivative instruments like, index futures, stock futures, index options, stock option, warrants, convertible securities, or any other derivative instruments that are permissible or may be permissible in future under applicable regulations.